The Collapse

 Checkpoint Charlie: a neural point in the world

-Most revealing, perhaps, was a simple conversation, during which I and my interlocutor compared east and west, a very frequent and prolific topic.
+Most revealing, perhaps, was a simple conversation, during which I and my interlocutor compared east and west, a very frequent and productive topic.
 I casually referred to where I lived as “back in Germany” (bei uns in Deutschland).
 She interrupted me: “This is also Germany.”
 In that instant, I realized that Bismarck’s claim that Germany would need a civil war once a century to stay united was no longer applicable.
 This was a unified country with an impenetrable and cruelly ridiculous border running through it.
 Impenetrable, but not permanent.
+Absurdity can only go so far.

 One just had to hope that a war would not be necessary to break down that wall…